undeMalum/portfolio/content/posts/marimo-overview/index.md

 So yeah - Jupyter and git don’t exactly make a dream team.
 Let’s see if marimo can do better.

 ## Marimo Solution
+In [Problem Definition](#problem-definition-1) we kicked off with discussing how jupyter notebooks are acutally stored.

+Let's do the same with marimo.

+When we create a new marimo notebook, either from GUI or with `marimo edit`,